gramlang/gram/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing!
+Thank you for your interest in contributing to Gram!
 You can contribute by filing [issues](https://github.com/gramlang/gram/issues) and submitting [pull requests](https://github.com/gramlang/gram/pulls).
 Please observe our [code of conduct](https://github.com/gramlang/gram/blob/master/CODE_OF_CONDUCT.md).

 If you submit a pull request, please ensure your change passes the continuous integration (CI) checks on [Travis CI](https://travis-ci.org/gramlang/gram).
 This will be apparent from the required status check(s) in the pull request.